March Madness Movie Tournament: 4 decades of box office winners

 Consider this for a moment: The Harry Potter movies were some of the biggest and most beloved of this decade, in turn creating a worldwide phenomenon.
 And yet, not one of the films appears in the top-16 highest grossing films at the domestic box office during this time.
 Seven of the eight films in the series were released between 2000 and 2009, with Harry Potter and the Sorcerer's Stone the highest-grossing of them all at $318,087,620, good enough for 75th overall and 17th place in the decade.

-Instead, it was superhero movies that began to really make their mark, plus two of the three Lord of the Rings films.
+Instead, superhero movies left most films in a carnage of celluloid, plus two of the three Lord of the Rings films.
 And of course, Star Wars is represented as well.

 • 1) Avatar